Events - September 1939-March 1940

 HUNTLEY arrived at Suez for duty with

-the Mediterranean Fleet, and remained until May when she was transferred to
+the Mediterranean Fleet, and remained until May when she

 the East Indies Command.

 HOOD departed Scapa Flow at 1200, escorted by destroyers

 FORESIGHT departed Scapa Flow with the HOOD, but was storm

 damaged on the 28th with damage to her gun shield and

 forecastle, and had to return to Scapa Flow.
 On the 30th,

 she departed Scapa Flow for Grimsby where she was

 under repair until 1 May.
 En route on the 28th, FORTUNE